zhuzij2/CS50P_JoeZhu/README.md

 Adhering to a low FODMAP diet, especially in the initial phase, is crucial for managing IBS symptoms.
 This script empowers users by simplifying the often overwhelming process of meal planning.
 It opens up a world where enjoying a diverse range of Chinese dishes is possible, without the fear of triggering IBS symptoms.

-#### Built With

-- Python: The core programming language used in the project.
-- Spacy, Inflect: Python libraries used for text processing and natural language tasks.
-- CSV, JSON: Utilized for data handling and storage.

 #### Getting Started

 To get started with this project, clone the repository and ensure Python is installed on your system.
 Run "pip install -r requirements.txt", to set up the necessary environment.